squeek502/windows-resource-cross-compiling/README.md

 If the linker you're using can convert `.res` files to COFF object files:
 - `WINDRES=resinator`

-If the linker you're using can not convert `.res` files to COFF object files:
+If the linker you're using cannot convert `.res` files to COFF object files:
 - `WINDRES="resinator windres"`
 - `WINDRES="resinator /:output-format coff"`